singingwolfboy/netlify-home/_posts/2015-10-1-a-step-by-step-guide-middleman-on-netlify.md

 When you push to GitHub, Netlify does all the work.
 No more manual deploying of updates or changes!

 Since your assets are hosted on GitHub, we'll need to link  Netlify to GitHub.
-Click "Link to Github".
+Click "Link to GitHub".

 ### Step 3: Authorize Netlify
 ![step 3 - authorize](https://cloud.githubusercontent.com/assets/6520639/9803635/71760370-57d9-11e5-8bdb-850aa176a22c.png)